asmeurer/blog/posts/1000-github-cuts.md

     that is already there for Jupyter notebooks.
 Right now you have to view markdown and ReST files "raw" or edit the file to see their source.

+50. **Add a link to the pull request in the blame view.** Usually I want to find the pull request that produced a change, not just the commit.

 ## Wiki

-50. **The wikis used to support LaTeX math with MathJax.
+51. **The wikis used to support LaTeX math with MathJax.
 It would be great if this were re-added.**

-51. **The ability to set push permissions for the wiki separately from the repo it is attached to, or otherwise create an oauth token that can only push to the wiki would be useful.** Context: for SymPy, we use a [bot](https://github.com/sympy/sympy-bot) that automatically updates our
+52. **The ability to set push permissions for the wiki separately from the repo it is attached to, or otherwise create an oauth token that can only push to the wiki would be useful.** Context: for SymPy, we use a [bot](https://github.com/sympy/sympy-bot) that automatically updates our